What do Governors do?

 There are several categories of governor appointed by different groups who have an interest in school.
 Our Governors come from a wide range of backgrounds with a diverse range of skills and expertise.
 Each Governor serves for a term of four years.

-Governors meet once a term before full Governing Body Meetings, but also termly in 2 committees.
+Governors meet twice a term before full Governing Body Meetings.

 Register of Business Interests